ArnieX/swifitch-software/README.md

 - Connect to the SWIFITCH_XXXXXXX WiFi
 - Click Configure Swifitch
 - Select your WiFi or enter SSID manually
-- Enter settings for your MQTT server - if you do not have one yet, use our public mqtt.swifitch.cz (it isn't guaranteed to be always online, but it should be)
-- Enter you home name, room and device name for MQTT control, see below, omit whitespace between words

 ## Flashing
 ### How to flash with Arduino UNO